Herzing College Skilled Trades

 Gas Appliance Repair Training

-Learn how to install and repair gas-fired appliances of all makes and models.
+Learn how to install and repair a wide variety of gas-fired appliances.
 Gas Technician 3 certification is included in the program.
 Become a certified gas appliance service technician in just 36 weeks.

 Role of a Gas Appliance Service Technician